 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by K-Teen on August 1, 2011 in paperback and has 350 pages.
+This urban fantasy is a paperback edition that was published by K-Teen on August 1, 2011 and has 350 pages.

 Explore it on Goodreads or Amazon.